George-Went/Express-Skeleton/README.md

 ## Installation of MongoDB

+>**Note:** Most of this guide comes from https://docs.mongodb.com/manual/tutorial/install-mongodb-on-ubuntu/

 **Adding MongoDB Repositories (Depends on system)** Depending on the version / distro of linux, MongoDB may not be in the package manger that we are using, if this is the case you will usually get an error stating that "the package is not avalible" or that it "is referanced by another package".